AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 | 4     | 1276.3           | 766.0                       | 3.966                    |
 | 5     | 1236.3           | 707.1                       | 4.151                    |

-The average force to close the valve is 4.181 newtons.
+The average force to close the valve, which is the maximum force that can be applied to the plate valve to keep it opened, is 4.181 newtons.

 ### Calculating Spring Constants
 Using the experimentally determined forces to open and close the valve, a range of ideal spring constants was determined.
 Hooke's Law was used to obtain the optimal spring constant from the force and compression length: